 The Very Best Things to Do in Kingston, New York

 In 1918, Aleister Crowley decided to spend 40 days and 40 nights painting, meditating and rappelling on Esopus Island in the middle of the Hudson River in search of absolute peace of mind and inspiration.
 Little did he know that a few decades later Hudson Valley would become a popular destination for holidaymakers and a famous cultural hub.
 So, if you’re heading to upstate New York for a few days of peace and quiet, you’ll be glad to know that you won’t have to spend your time in total isolation on a tiny uninhabited island.
-You could try Plum Guide's list of intriguing things to do in Kingston before considering following in the footsteps of the “wickedest man in the world”.
+You could try our list of intriguing things to do in Kingston before considering following in the footsteps of the “wickedest man in the world”.
 After all, here at Plum Guide we pride ourselves on providing only the very best, so if you're looking for expert travel advice to guide you on your trip to New York, then look no further.

 Explore Kingston’s vibrant art scene

 Surprisingly enough, Kingston is home to a spectacular art scene.
-The city’s most beloved venue is Ulster Performing Arts Center, a 1,500-seat show palace that has accommodated countless acts including film screenings, theatrical plays, dance performances and comedy events but is most known for hosting concerts of major artists like Joan Jett or David Byrne.
+The city’s most beloved venue is Ulster Performing Arts Center, a 1,500-seat show palace that has accommodated countless acts including film screenings, theatrical plays, dance performances and comedy events, but is most known for hosting concerts of major artists like Joan Jett or David Byrne.
 If fine arts are what you’re after, you’ll find numerous public galleries and artist lofts spread throughout the city waiting for you to discover.
 And if you’re lucky enough to be visiting on the first Saturday of the month, you’ll find them with doors wide open to the public for the city’s popular First Saturday event that sees several art venues welcome visitors with no admission fees.
 Nevertheless, Kingston’s art is not exclusively constrained indoors.
 Owing to the initiatives of O+ Festival’s never-tiring members, Kingston has been turned into a vast open-air art gallery with 36 grand murals adorning its elderly walls, most of which are located in Uptown and Midtown.
-Take a look at our guide to Hudson Valley to discover more artsy areas nearby.